MetaMask/SIPs/SIPS/sip-32.md

 through the client.
 The client will determine how to handle these events.

 This feature enables Snaps to utilize the existing client infrastructure for event tracking while maintaining user privacy.
-Temp
+Temp2

 ## Motivation